 Recommended Ideal Minimum Dataset for PDMP Response to EHR Inquiry

 To address the lack of standardization for PDMP information available with the EHR, the Opioid Crisis Task Force developed an ideal minimum dataset to meet the needs of clinicians at the point of care.
-The dataset identified was developed with the assistance of numerous physicians and other healthcare professionals who helped refine the information to the minimal data necessary to have the most impact on clinical decision making.
+The dataset was developed with the assistance of numerous physicians and other healthcare professionals who helped refine the information to the minimal data necessary to have the most impact on clinical decision making.

 EHRA members recognize that the dataset itself is not the only critial factor in maximizing the value of the EHR/PDMP connection.
 Members strongly believe interoperability is a critical tool for improving seamless data exchange.
-The Task Force's next steps are to work with federal and state agencies to identify the necessary standards to acheive meaninful interoperability between the EHR and PDMP.
+The Task Force's next steps are to work with federal and state agencies to identify the necessary standards to acheive meaningful interoperability between the EHR and PDMP.

 EHRA & ECRI Institute's Safe Practice Recommendations for Safer Opioid Prescribing

 EHRA members together with the ECRI Institutes’ Partnership for Health IT Patient Safety have jointly published new guidance for safer opioid prescribing through electronic health records.
 The white paper, Safe Practice Recommendations for Safer Opioid Prescribing: Measures and Clinical Decision Support highlights the positive cycle of performance measurement and clinical decision support (CDS) incorporated into the EHR to enable safer opioid prescribing.
 Additionally, an accompanying implementation guide provides strategies that healthcare providers, across all care settings, can use not and with future innovation.

 - White Paper - Safe Practice Recommendations for Safer Opioid Prescribing: Measures and Clinical Decision Support